harmslab/gpseer/docs/source/tutorial.rst

 .. image:: tutorial_1_threshold5_spline-fit.png
     :align: center

-Notice that almost all of those strange points have no collapsed down to zero: our classifier has identified all of the gray points as being below the detection threshold.
-How lets look at the correlation plot in ``linear_spline2_threshold5_correlation-plot.pdf``:
+Notice that almost all of those strange points have now collapsed down to zero: our classifier has identified all of the gray points as being below the detection threshold.
+Now lets look at the correlation plot in ``linear_spline2_threshold5_correlation-plot.pdf``:

 .. image:: tutorial_1_2nd_threshold5_correlation.png
     :align: center